1] The Concept of State

 If nation state can be considered as a billiard ball with hard shell, the forces of globalization e.g. ICT (info. and comm. technology), Market integration, International Organizations, Int. laws, Global civil society etc. have made this shell porous / penetrable.
 Thus conceptually the territorial states and globalization are antithetical forces.

 There is a lack of consensus among the scholars.
 Some believe that globalization has weakened the sovereignty, whereas others believe that state is in command of globalization.
-Hence we can analyze the impact on the basis of three perspectives.
+Hence we can analyse the impact on the basis of three perspectives.

-According to them globalization is real and it has diluted the sovereignty of the state, both internal and external.
+- Globalists perspective: According to them globalization is real and it has diluted the sovereignty of the state, both internal and external.

-Globalization is on the losing end, the world continues to be state centric.
+- State Centric perspective: Globalization is on the losing end, the world continues to be state centric.
 States are controlling globalization.

-Globalization and sovereignty are not a ‘zero-sum game’.
+- Transformationalists view: Globalization and sovereignty are not a ‘zero-sum game’.
 In some contexts state is winning and in some contexts globalization is winning.

-Globalization has not impacted all the states equally.
+Views of Sorenson: Globalization has not impacted all the states equally.
 Some are winning and some are losing.

 Individuals have become global citizens because of their consumption habits – and government can no longer control consumption habits for fear of vote bank.
 Also, transnational companies no longer see themselves as rooted in one country.
 All this have eroded ability of governments to control economies.